Armed Forces of Liberia: 1945–1980

 Other field units of the brigade were the Armoured Unit, at Camp Ram Rod, Paynesward City (possibly Paynesville), Monrovia, and the Bella Yella Special Detachment, Camp Bella Yella, Lofa.
 Bella Yella was of course the location of the feared Bella Yella prison.
+SIPRI lists a transfer of M3 Scout Cars to Liberia from 1959.
 The Service Support Battalion was located at BTC, and comprised the Medical Company, the Brigade Band, the Brigade Special Unit (a parade unit) and the Military Police Unit.
 Also at BTC was the Logistical Command, consisting of a depot, arsenal (whose location had been declared unsafe), the AFL Quartermaster Corps, and the AFL Transportation Company.
 Strength was reported to be 4,822 in 1978.